Monument Valley, Utah

 This post was originally published on A Globe Well Travelled in 2017.
 The content has been revised and updated with fresh information.

-Monument Valley has been on my to-do list since literally forever.
+Monument Valley has been on my US bucket list for years.

 We were initially going to drive through the valley and not spend much time there, but I’m so glad that we ended up staying overnight!
 There was something extremely special about my experience sleeping in the desert.
 If you’re looking for a taste of the wild west, here’s how to visit Monument Valley!